Food Fight: How 2 Trump Proposals Could Bite Into School Lunch

 Sullivan and Adolphsen clearly see these cuts differently.
 Who's right?

-Let's start with the Trump administration's official estimate of the move's nationwide impact.
-The USDA says, as a result of tightening SNAP standards, 40,000 children will lose access to free and low-cost school meals.
+Let's start with the Trump administration's official estimate of the nationwide impact.
+The USDA says that as a result of tightening SNAP standards, 40,000 children will lose access to free and low-cost school meals.
 Hundreds of thousands more will lose free meals but still qualify to eat at a reduced cost.
-Sullivan says her two high-schoolers likely fall into this group.
+Sullivan says her two high schoolers likely fall into this group.
 "That's $252," she said, "an annual expense my already overwhelmed budget cannot absorb."

 Advocates are worried about one more big problem: When those 3 million people lose access to SNAP, the children among them will also lose their automatic access to free school meals.
 Instead, they will have to apply.